yeahml/yeahml/README.md

 YamlFlow is a prototype (and yet to be fully implemented) framework for creating ML models ([D|R|C]NNs, primarily) using only, easy to understand, with sane defaults, configuration files (yaml).

+## Getting Started

+There is currently one example project [here](./example/cats_v_dogs_01) that the main files implement.

+Main documentation + getting started will be created after a logical project structure is created and more examples have been tested (currently only one, cats vs dogs binary image classification).

+Documentation for the main configuration file can be found [here](./documentation_helper/model_config.md).
+Documentation for the main architecture configuration file can be found [here](./documentation_helper/architecture.md) and documentation for the currently supported layer types [conv2d](./documentation_helper/layers/conv2d.md), [pooling](./documentation_helper/layers/pooling2d.md), and [dense](./documentation_helper/layers/dense.md) are also included.

+ **If anyone would like to attempt to use or work on this, feel free to open an issue and/or reach out to me on twitter @Jack_Burdick**

+## Motivation

 The primary motivation is to define and create (simple) models easily.
-The *real* purpose for this framework, in addition to making developing/training models more easily, is to act as a helper for a seperate project (TODO: inlude link once made) that will attempt to generate/analyze architectures --- and use the yaml file as a way of generating/defining architectures.
+The *real* purpose for this framework, in addition to making developing/training models more easily, is to act as a helper for a seperate project (TODO: inlude link once made) that will attempt to generate/analyze architectures --- and use the yaml file as a way of generating/defining architectures.l

-## Getting Started

-There is currently one example project (TODO: link) -- after a project structure has been created, documentation and improved documentation will be included.
-The current example expects the tf records to already be included on the local environment (these can be created by downloading the kaggle datset and following the included `.py` files).
-After the tf records have been created.
-The current directory and config files will work as expected when calling `python yamlflow.py`. **If anyone would like to attempt to use or work on this, feel free to open an issue and/or reach out to me on twitter @Jack_Burdick**
+### Future Goals

+At the moment the project is being developed around a binary image classification task.
+In the future, I'd like to support:

+- Multi-class classification (Images)
+- Regression
+- Autoencoders
+- GANs

-### TODO
+### TODO and in Progress

 - update tf_logs dir to be set on each run by a "name". include option to delete current logs as needed
 - Add image augmentation logic